-My fellowship focuses on the role of the transition to adulthood in the progression of health inequalities over the life-course.
+My fellowship – funded by CIHR and FRQS – focuses on the role of the transition to adulthood in the progression of health inequalities over the life-course.
 My current work involves understanding how the transition to adulthood has changed between generations, and what these changes imply for health behaviours and mental wellbeing during this life period.
-I am able to accomplish this work using data from two long-standing British birth cohorts, the 1958 National Child Development Study and the 1970 British Cohort Study, and one newer cohort of young adults, the Next Steps study.
+I am able to accomplish this work using data from the 1970 British Cohort Study and the Next Steps study.

 My fellowship builds on my PhD research, which explored the progression of social inequalities in cigarette smoking during young adulthood using data from the Montreal-based Interdisciplinary Study of Inequalities in Smoking and the Canadian National Population Health Survey.
 I continue to work in this field by examining trends in cigarette smoking and e-cigarette use in Canada, the United States, and the United Kingdom, using the Canadian Community Health Survey, the US Behavioral Risk Factor Surveillance System, and British cohort datasets.

 Finally, I am always involved in side projects related to social inequalities and health.
-For instance, I am also working on the relationship between health and voting to explore how health acts as a mechanism through which social inequalities are reproduced over the life-course and across generations.
+For instance, I worked in 2019 on the relationship between health and voting to explore how health acts as a mechanism through which inequalities in social activities are produced over the life-course and across generations.